My Mother’s Icebox Fruitcake

 Fruitcake in Foil Pans

-Decorate the top of the icebox fruitcake with maraschino cherries and pecan halves if you wish.
-It is much more appealing with the decoration though isn’t it)))
+Decorate the top of the icebox fruitcake with maraschino cherries and pecan halves if you like.
+It adds such a nice touch, doesn’t it?
+The decorations make it even more inviting! 😊

 fruitcake made with vanilla wafers